Broken Bones in Truck Accidents

 - Transverse– Transverse fractures are breaks in the bone that appear in a straight line across the bone.

 - Compression– A compression fracture is a serious break that flattens or crushes a bone.
-These fractures tend to happen in the bones of the neck and back, also known as vertebrae.
+These fractures tend to happen in the neck and backbones, also known as vertebrae.

 - Comminuted– A comminuted fracture happens when a bone is shattered or broken into several pieces.
 These types of fractures are serious and can be complicated to repair.
 They may also cause damage to surrounding tissue as the sharp shards of bone cut into muscle and soft tissue.